10 Important Social Skills to Teach Preschoolers

 September 14, 2019

-Before stepping foot in the preschool classroom, your child’s already acquiring social skills through observing and modeling adult behavior.
+Before stepping foot in the preschool classroom, your child is already acquiring social skills through observing and modeling adult behavior.
 On top of that, having a base of social skills will help your child make friends and succeed in the preschool environment.
+Whether they’re participating in a group sport in our fitness program or brainstorming over a project in our arts program, having the right set of social skills is invaluable.

-Because of these reasons, it’s important that you’re teaching your child various social skills before they start preschool.
+For these reasons, it’s important that you teach your child various social skills before they start preschool.

 Here are some of the most important.